AGeoCoder/Million-Song-Dataset-HDF5-to-CSV/README.md

-# Million-Song-Dataset-HDF5-to-CSV
+# Million-Song-Dataset-HDF5-to-CSV,

-Million Song Dataset HDF5 to CSV Converter
+Million Song Dataset HDF5 to CSV Converter,
 Alexis Greenstreet

 The code in "msdHDF5toCSV.py" is designed to convert the HDF5 files of the Million Song Dataset